texta-tk/texta-tk.github.io/source/installation.rst

 * Elasticsearch for storing the documents (one can also run it without Docker)

-* MySQL for storing user and project data (can also be run without Docker)
+* MySQL or Postgres for storing user and project data (can also be run without Docker)

 * TEXTA Toolkit RESTful API for backend: docker.texta.ee/texta/texta-rest:latest